wangraying/sglang/docs/benchmark/benchmark.md

   </tr>
 </table>

-The impact to TTFT differs across the dataset as the chunked prefill size increases.
-At an appropriate request rate, there is a threshold for chunk size beyond which TTFT stabilizes.
-For the Random-1000 dataset, this threshold is 1024, while for Random-2000, it is 2048.
-From Figure (d) and (f), we could also observe that the number of requests is relatively low at these threshold points.
+The impact to TTFT differs across the datasets as the chunked prefill size increases.
+At an appropriate request rate, there is a chunk size threshold beyond which TTFT stabilizes.
+For the Random-1000 dataset, this threshold is at a chunk size of 1024, while for Random-2000, it is 2048.
+Figure (d) and (f) show that the number of requests is relatively low at these threshold points.

-For the Random-4000 dataset, the situation is slightly different; we observe a continued decrease in TTFT as the prefilled chunk size increases.
-This is expected due to the system's excessive queuing when processing long sequences.
-An increase in chunk size will increase the prefill batch size, which further improve prefill efficiency.
-We include Figure (c) and (g) to support our analysis.
+For the Random-4000 dataset, the situation is slightly different; we observe a continued decrease in TTFT as the chunked prefill size increases.
+This is expected due to the system's excessive queuing when processing long sequences as shown in Figure (g).
+An increase in chunk size will increase the prefill batch size, which further improves prefill efficiency.

 <table>
   <tr>